-Note that the full endpoint URL must be entered in the Endpoint Override field, and the domain must be present in the Remote Site Settings (for standard Chargent integrations it should be already present).
+Note that the domain must be present in the Remote Site Settings (for standard Chargent integrations it should be already present).

 Once you have completed some test transactions to see how Chargent works, you are almost ready to go live.

-If you will be doing recurring or subscription billing, you should set up the Apex batch and a few records with the Chargent recurring fields set correctly, so you can use the test Braintree gateway to be sure that everything is configured properly and behaves as you expect before going live with real customer transactions.
+If you will be doing recurring or subscription billing, you should have the option to set up the recurring batch when you setup your gateway.
+If not, you should set up the Apex batch and a few records with the Chargent recurring fields set correctly, so you can use the test Braintree gateway to be sure that everything is configured properly and behaves as you expect before going live with real customer transactions.

 In addition, at this point you can complete any customizations to the Chargent system or Salesforce configuration you might want to do, such as workflow automation, email template customization, triggers, etc.